Muntahabintealam/Time-Series-Analysis/README.md

 This repository contains my project work for a time series analysis assignment.
 The primary focus of the project was to develop a robust forecasting model using the ARIMA (AutoRegressive Integrated Moving Average) method.
-The analysis was performed using R, and the dataset involved a univariate time series relevant to [describe the domain or context of the data, e.g., sales, temperature readings, etc.].
+The analysis was performed using R, and the dataset involved a univariate time series data.
 Key aspects of the project:

 Preliminary data analysis to understand the underlying patterns and structures.